Regenerating the foundation of life

 Limited state-permitted food waste composting facilities (or other technologies) are a significant obstacle to main stream source-separated food waste collection, at the consumer and commercial levels.
 Using simple economic principles, a stronger demand for food waste compost will drive an increase in capacity, from the opening of new sites and expansion of existing facilities.
 By shifting focus to increasing compost demand, Ei embarks on new industry frontiers within the Soil Health platform.

-- Carbon Sequestration - the ZWA Blog article, Carbon Crisis: simply a matter of balance, introduces the Urban Carbon Sink concept.
+- Carbon Sequestration - the ZWA Blog article, Carbon Crisis: simply a matter of balance, introducesthe carbon cycles and the soil's role in restoring carbon balance.

 - Ei Farm Tours - from a Soil Health perspective, farms may be harmful or extraordinarily beneficial to restoring carbon cycle balance.
 Ei Farm Tours focus on the many success stories where farms restore broken soil systems through regenerative agriculture.